HuuAnnnn/HuuAnnnn/README.md

 ###

 <p align="left">
-    <b> I am a recent graduate from Vietnam with a passion for academic research.
-My main research field is Graph Neural Networks (GNNs) and their application to handle real-world problems.
-I am particularly interested in the class of problems related to Spatio-Temporal.</b>
+    <b> Hello, my name is Nguyen Huu An, and this is my website.
+I am currently a Teaching Assistant in the Faculty of Information Technology at Ton Duc Thang University.
+I received my Bachelor's degree in Computer Networks and Data Communication from Ton Duc Thang University in September 2024.
+I am pursuing a Master's degree at the same institution.
+I am also a researcher with primary interests in Graph Neural Networks, Spatio-Temporal problems, and Traffic forecasting in Intelligent Transportation Systems.</b>
 </p>

 ###